How does Kybella work? It is an exciting time in the field of aesthetics.

 Why can’t I inject Kybella all over my body?- How does Kybella work?

 This is the first question most people ask once they understand how it works.
 It is not hard to imagine Allergan creating a less potent form of Kybella, changing its name slightly, and marketing it for treating large areas.
 However, for now there are two reasons why it cannot be injected everywhere.
 First, Kybella can damage nerves when injected, so it cannot be injected in close proximity to nerves.
 Next, cost can quickly become an issue.
-It is approximately $2400 for 2 treatments of an area the size of the anterior neck.
 It’s not hard to imagine how it could become cost prohibitive.
 There comes a point when it would make more sense to do liposuction from a cost standpoint alone.

 What separates an experienced physician or plastic surgeon injector from non-physician injectors when it comes to Kybella? – How does Kybella work?